abuaboud/liquid-automation/README.md

 There is a community called rs-hacking.com which people share information found about Runescape jar and keeps data for all previous game versions.

-By observing those data of the game we found out there is pattern/structure that almost never changes between game updates , So we made something called Updater which identify each Class/Field in unique way, There is a lot of ways to identify information one simple example to find out classes by looking at the number of variables and their type and parent class.
+By observing those data of the game we found out there is pattern/structure that almost never changes between game updates , So we made something called Updater which identify each class/field in unique way, There is a lot of ways to identify information one simple example to find out classes by looking at the number of variables and their type and parent class.

-So using that updater we provide the LiquidAutomation a html file called "Hooks.html" that contain all variables names and their location in classes
+So using that updater we provide the LiquidAutomation a html file called "Hooks.html" that contains all variables names and their location in classes

 ### Problem 2: